zkwokleung/nvim-config/README.md

 ## 🔍 Troubleshooting

 ### Plugin Installation Issues

 - Run `:Lazy sync` to synchronize plugins
 - Run `:Lazy clean` to remove unused plugins
 - Check `:Lazy log` for installation logs

 ### LSP Issues

 - Run `:Mason` to check installed tools
 - Use `:LspInfo` to check LSP server status
 - Run `:MasonToolsInstall` to reinstall tools

 ### Performance Issues

 - Use `:Lazy profile` to check plugin loading times
 - Consider lazy-loading plugins with `lazy = true` option

-## 📝 License

-This configuration is provided as-is for educational and personal use.

-## 🤝 Contributing

-Feel free to fork this configuration and adapt it to your needs.
-If you find improvements or fixes, contributions are welcome!